1. Scope and Definitions

 a) Our offers are non-binding and merely invitations to the buyer to submit an offer, unless we have expressly stated otherwise.
 Offers from the buyer are accepted when we have confirmed them in writing (e.g., by order confirmation or advance invoice) or have executed the delivery or service.

-b) We reserve ownership and copyright rights to all documents provided to the buyer, especially data carriers, documentation, illustrations, drawings, and calculations.
-They may not be used for purposes other than those agreed in the contract and may not be made accessible to third parties.
+b) We reserve ownership and copyright to all documents provided to the buyer, especially data carriers, documentation, illustrations, drawings, and calculations.
+They may not be used for purposes other than those agreed upon in the contract and may not be made accessible to third parties.
 They must be returned to us immediately when the contract ends or as soon as the contractual purpose has been fulfilled.
 The buyer is obliged to keep the information and data contained therein confidential.
 This applies especially to documents and information marked as "confidential."
 We are entitled to demand the return of documents at any time if confidentiality is not ensured.
 The obligation to maintain confidentiality remains unaffected by the termination of the contract.

 c) The buyer is obliged to carefully check our offer for accuracy and suitability.
 This applies in particular to offers in which we have made specific assumptions and based our calculation and performance description on them.
-If such assumptions are incorrect, the buyer will inform us so that we can correct the offer.
+If such assumptions are not correct, the buyer will inform us so that we can correct the offer.

 d) We are entitled to award subcontracts.